keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-13-enumerables-short-and-sweet.md

 (I say _function-local_ because we do need the _block-local_ variable `results` inside the `each_with_object` block.)
 We've narrowed the scope of the `results` variable, and that's always a good thing.

 `each_with_object` is like `each` except that it will pass _two_ variables to the block instead of one.
 In addition to the object from the Enumerable that `each` passes, it passes the object you are using to accumulate results.
-You initialize the accumulator by passing it to the `each_with_object` method.
+You initialize the accumulator by passing its initial value to the `each_with_object` method.
 In this case we are passing a newly created empty array.

 `each_with_object`'s return value is the accumulator object, so you don't need to specify the accumulator explicitly for it to be the value returned by the method.